-If you don’t have a favorite piece, or just want to spread your creative wings, get out your favorite brushes and go to town.
+If you don’t have a favorite piece or just want to spread your creative wings, get out your favorite brushes and go to town.
 Create something that’s different than what everyone else is looking at in their bedrooms.

 Let us suggest something before you get started.
-You may want to consider patching and priming the wall you’re going to paint before you start putting brush to canvas.
+You may want to consider patching and priming the wall you’re going to paint before you start putting brush on canvas.
 Priming the wall will give your colors the best possible chance they have to be vibrant and alive, and your artistic headboard deserves that.

 Headboards have been around for a very long time, before the time of insulation.
 Headboards were designed to keep drafts and cold weather from getting to the cozy sleepers.
 This is less of an issue today as headboards serve a decorative purpose.
 However, if you have a cold exterior wall behind your bed, a heavily upholstered headboard will help keep that cold at bay.

 Yes, you can.
 In fact, some headboards are designed to not use a frame at all.
-These headboards are mounted to the wall, giving you the freedom to use whatever mattress/box spring/frame combination that you’d like to.
+These headboards are mounted to the wall, giving you the freedom to use whatever mattress/box spring/frame combination that you’d like.
 If your headboard is designed to be mounted to a frame, you might have to get a little creative with how you mount it to the wall but it is still possible to use it without the frame.

 Some headboards come with the hardware necessary for mounting to the wall, but let’s assume that yours didn’t.
 You can purchase interlocking flush-mount brackets at your local hardware store or home center.
-These can be attached to the framework of your headboard from behind, and in corresponding locations on the wall.
+These can be attached to the framework of your headboard from behind and in corresponding locations on the wall.
 Also, you can use a French cleat and span the rear of your headboard as well as several wall studs.
-Watch this video on how to make a French cleat:
+Watch this video on how to make a French cleat.